Wednesday, November 18, 2020

 An endorsement on an early record in the Hardin County court shows that when Thomas Lincoln left Kentucky, he stored "about forty bushels of corn in the loft of the house that Caleb Hazel lived in."

 We learn from one of the descendants of Caleb Hazel that "he was what the old people called a school teacher.
 Our grandfather Hazel was a good scholar for his time and had many fine leather-bound books, and I believe they were his father's books brought from Virginia."
 There are several examples of Caleb Hazel's handwriting in the records of the Hardin County court.
 There is evidence that he was not only a good scribe but a good grammarian.
-There is no question but what he was able to contribute to the early educational training of Abraham Lincoln.
+There is no question about what he was able to contribute to the early educational training of Abraham Lincoln.

 It should be noticed that he was very closely connected with the Hanks family through his marriage to Elizabeth Hall.
 Letters from his descendants claim that the Halls, Hanks, and Hazels all came into the Kentucky country together and were neighbors back in Virginia.
 There is evidence that he was a friend of the pioneer Joseph Hanks.
-We have observed that two of his stepchildren married two of Joseph Hank's children, William Hanks and Nancy Hanks, said to be the uncle and aunt of Abraham Lincoln's mother.
+We observed that two of his stepchildren married two of Joseph Hank's children, William Hanks and Nancy Hanks, who were said to be the uncle and aunt of Abraham Lincoln's mother.
 One of Caleb Hazel's children and a son of William Hanks married sisters.

 When Abraham Lincoln went to school with Hazel, he was no stranger to the teacher.
-Hazel was not only well acquainted with the child's parents, but he had also known the boy's grandparents.
+Hazel was not only well acquainted with the child's parents, but he also knew the boy's grandparents.
 The Knob Creek school must have been made up primarily of cousins, and among these cousins were some of Hazel's own grandchildren.

-As the first school teacher [Zachariah Riney] of Abraham and his sister Sarah was at least fifty years old when he taught them, and as Hazel himself was fifty-five years old when he taught the children of Thomas Lincoln, the future president's first formal instruction was cared for by men above middle age.
+As the first school teacher [Zachariah Riney] of Abraham and his sister Sarah was at least fifty years old when he taught them, and as Hazel himself was fifty-five years old when he taught the children of Thomas Lincoln, the future President's first formal instruction was cared for by men above middle age.

 Hazel's last days were spent in Green County on the farm known as the old Hazel farm.
-He died on a boat on the Ohio River while on the way to visit his son Peter Hazel.
+He died on a boat on the Ohio River while on the way to visit his son, Peter Hazel.

 Caleb, Jr., was married on January 13, 1813, to Polly Atherton but is said to have been living in Green County when Lincoln was attending the Knob Creek school in Hardin County.